bids-standard/bids-validator/bids-validator/README.md

 5. Tests use the [Jest](https://jestjs.io/index.html) testing library and should be developed in `/bids-validator-web/tests`.
    We can always use more tests, so please feel free to contribute a test that reduces the chance of any bugs you fix!
-6. To ensure that the web application compiles successfully in production, run `npm web-export`
+6. To ensure that the web application compiles successfully in production, run `npm run web-export`

 ### Testing

 If it's your first time running tests, first use the command `git submodule update --init --depth 1` to pull the test example data.
 This repo contains the [bids-examples github repository](https://github.com/bids-standard/bids-examples) as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-To start the test suite run `npm test` from the project root. `npm test -- --watch` is useful to run tests while making changes.
+To start the test suite run `npm run test` from the project root. `npm run test -- --watch` is useful to run tests while making changes.
 A coverage report is available with `npm run coverage`.